President Biden’s second big bill may be China package pushed by top Senate Democrat

 Many other lawmakers of both parties are pushing bills aimed at curbing China’s economic influence.

 Sen. Marco Rubio (R-Fla.) on Tuesday touted legislation to coordinate a U.S. response to China’s hold on rare materials critical to advanced U.S. manufacturing.
-Sen. John Cornyn (R-Tex.) has joined Rubio and several Senate Democrats in introducing 5G legislation aimed at producing alternatives to Huawei, China’s leading 5G provider.
+Sen. John Cornyn (R-Tex.) has joined Rubio and several Senate Democrats, including Sen. Mark R. Warner (D-Va.), in introducing 5G legislation aimed at producing alternatives to Huawei, China’s leading 5G provider.

 Reps.
 Mario Diaz-Balart (R-Fla.) and Ted Deutch (D-Fla.) are writing a bipartisan bill to make it easier for Uighurs — an ethnic minority group persecuted in China — to secure refugee applications to the United States, according to Reuters.
 Senate Banking Committee Chairman Sherrod Brown (D-Ohio) and Senate Finance Committee Chairman Ron Wyden (D-Ore.) have backed over $350 billion to “invest in American competitiveness” and expand American manufacturing, while mandating fuller sanctions on China related to allegations of currency manipulation.